 Deemed as the crown jewel of the North Atlantic Coast, Acadia National Park’s 3.5 million visitors per year can easily say that this place is the nation’s most beloved park.
 In its 49,075-acre area, there are countless things that you can encounter.
 These include its highest point, which is Cadillac Mountain, its three central regions where you can choose where to explore, trails, sand beaches, carriage roads, and amazingly diverse wildlife.

-It would not be a surprise to many if it were mentioned that this national park is home to 40 species of mammals, 29 species of freshwater fish, and 338 bird species.
+It would not be a surprise to many if it were mentioned that this national park is home to 40 species of mammals, 29 species of freshwater fish, and 338 bird species – making it worthy of a spot on our list of the best national parks in the Northeast.
 Some of the most commonly seen animals here are the fox, otters, porcupines, beavers, alewives, passerines, shorebirds, and many more.
 In rare cases, seals and porpoises can also be spotted in some parts of the park.

 The park’s 27 miles of motor roads, 158 miles of hiking trails, and 45 miles of carriage roads offer adventurous experiences for tourists of all ages.
 Pets and children are even allowed in specific places, but overall, this is one excellent way to connect with nature while also connecting with your family.